systeminit/si/app/auth-portal/src/content/tutorial/08-asset_authoring.md

 ### Authoring a Qualification Function

-A qualification function is used to understand if the resource we are attempting to create is going to work as expected - like a real time test to give us fast feedback on whether the system we propose is configured correctly.
+A qualification function is used to understand if the resource we are attempting to create is going to work as expected - like a real-time test to give us fast feedback on whether the system we propose is configured correctly.
 We can do this using something like a `dry-run` functionality of a CLI.
-Select the Asset we just created and use the `Attach Function` button and select `New function`.
+Select the Asset we just created and use the `Attach Function` button, and select `New function`.

 I will choose `Qualification` and set the name to `qualifyAwsEbsVolume` and then create it.
 When we click the button, we get a pre-generated code snippet in the function editor.
 Remove the pre-generated